 The best way to fish the live Sand eel from the shore is to free line the live eel down the side of the harbour wall and just let it drift with the tide.

 Also, another popular way to fish the Sand eel in the estuary mouths but be sure that you know what you’re doing.
-You don’t want to sink in the mud if that what the ground is like where your fishing.
+You don’t want to sink in the mud if that what the ground is like where you are fishing.

 Safety first guys!